BeauBouchard/HASTE/README.md

 Usage
 ---

+# sh bin/run.sh

 You will need to include the twitter4j class path into your Java Build Path inorder to run this applciation.

 Description
 ---
-Tweetscrape is a small automated software system to connect twitter social media postings to a real natural hazard warnings issued from National Oceanic and Atmospheric Administration (NOAA).
+Hazardous Alert System for Twitter Environment, HASTE is a small automated software system to connect twitter social media postings to a real natural hazard warnings issued from National Oceanic and Atmospheric Administration (NOAA).
 This simple GUI programmed in Java (compatable java-7-openjdk-amd64) to access twitter'es streaming API to gather tweets specific to one of the listed Hazard/Disasters:
  * Tornado
  * Hurricane